rediche/rediche.stream/content/articles/how-to-spend-wvw-rank-points.md

 I want to thank Vardy and Humlet for providing some really good feedback on how this list should be prioritized.

-Ff you have suggestions for more videos, feel free to [join the discord](https://gw2.link/discord).
+If you have suggestions for more guides, feel free to [reach out on discord](https://gw2.link/discord) or on [twitter](https://twitter.com/thegeil).